Spring Garden Revival

 Maynard Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

-Brush removal near wetlands, vernal pools, and streams in Maynard is regulated under the Wetlands Protection Act (M.G.L. c.
+Brush removal near wetlands, vernal pools, streams, and ponds in Maynard is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical on glacial till/clay slopes—use silt fences or erosion blankets.
-Wildlife protection includes mandatory nesting bird surveys (April–August), den and bat roost inspections, and seasonal restrictions for breeding species.
-Selective removal should preserve habitat features and may include strategic brush piles for wildlife.
+Permits (NOI or RDA) are required for work within 25-100 feet of protected areas.
+Erosion control is critical, especially on glacial till or clay slopes prone to runoff.
+During the April–August breeding season, nesting bird surveys and inspections for active dens or bat roosts are mandatory.
+Selective removal should preserve valuable habitat features and may include creating brush piles for wildlife shelter.
 For permitting and guidance, contact:

 Maynard Conservation Commission